TL;DR

 What caused the surge in Intel’s media coverage?

-The exact cause is unclear; the surge may be related to recent product announcements, strategic moves, or geopolitical factors, but no official explanation has been provided yet.
+The exact cause remains unconfirmed.
+Industry analysts suggest it may be related to upcoming product launches, strategic partnerships, or broader industry developments, but no official explanation has been provided.

 Source: gdelt